jts272/pp3-lidl-bake-mate/README.md

 Lidl BakeMate is a data-driven Python program with Google Sheets integration that aims to boost productivity in Lidl GB stores.
-The program requests input from the user which is used to perform calculations which increase efficiency in a daily task.
+The program requests input from the user which is used to perform calculations that increase efficiency in a daily task.
 Data is presented in an accessible format to the user in the terminal, as well as in the integrated worksheet.

 ### Usage Scenario

 Lidl prides itself on its in-store bakery offering.
-Goods are baked three times per day (twice on a Sunday), according to the bake plan for the day - which is unique to the store.
+Goods are baked three times per day (twice on a Sunday) according to the bake plan for the day, which is unique to the store.
 Both morning bakes are produced as laid out on the plan.
  However, the third and final bake of the day works differently.
 Bakery co-ordinators jot down their current stock levels for each line at 14:00.
 From